StAwN74/ckSurf-1.18kd-Release/README.md

   - Hooks/events updated, plugin now supports any kind of map
   - Timer handles and client indexes fixed

-Note: Now you have estimated start speed, a fixed goto command by Headline (see changelog), and a slower timer (0.2 secs).
+Note: Now you have an estimated start speed, a fixed goto command by Headline (see changelog), and a slower hud timer (0.2 secs).
-      I've noticed lighter array handles with this slower timer (don't worry for your run, that only makes the server smoother.)
+      I've noticed lighter array handles with this timer (don't worry for your run, that only makes the server smoother.)
       sm_clear console warning when hitting a zone is normal and harmless, it's a fix for a checkpoint plugin that could be used.

 # Install 🏄